Approximate portion of Medicare fee-for-service beneficiaries who have a Medigap policy

 Increase in number of Medigap enrollees from 2018 to 2019

-F, N, D, G are the most popular Medicare Supplement plans
+F, G, N are the most popular Medicare Supplement plans

 Join the rising number of seniors with a Medicare Supplement plan.
 Between December 2018 and December 2019, enrollment grew from 14 million to 14.5 million.

 Medicare Supplement Plans, also known as Medigap plans, cover many of your Medicare Part A and B out-of-pocket costs such as deductibles and coinsurance.
 Whether you prefer higher premiums or lower out-of-pocket costs, there’s a Medicap plan that could be right for you.

 Moderate premiums, lower out-of-pocket costs

-Medicare Supplement Plan F covers the basic Medicare benefits, plus coverage for Medicare Part A and B deductibles, skilled nursing care, emergency care abroad and 100% of Part B excess charges—this is the difference between what a provider charges and the amount Medicare will pay up to Medicare’s limiting amount.
+Medicare Supplement Plan G helps with out-of-pocket costs left from Original Medicare, like coinsurance and deductibles, plus coverage for additional costs like Part A deductibles, emergency care abroad, and Part B excess charges—this is the difference between what a provider charges and the amount Medicare will pay up to Medicare’s limiting amount.
 A high-deductible option is available that can lower your premiums.

 Higher out-of-pocket costs, but with annual out-of-pocket limits